 Stephanie Wiitala, A.S., is a graduate of Great Lakes Culinary Institute.
 She is currently employed by Black Star Farms where she is a pastry chef and also their on-site wedding and event coordinator.

 Elizabeth (Betsy) Williams, former travel executive and consultant, has more than 30 years of travel agency experience.
-She is a training specialist for NMC’s Training Services and a program coordinator for Small Business and Professional Development for NMC Extended Education.
-Her training has focused on business development and leadership.
+She is a Training Specialist with NMC.

 Kristi Wodek, B.A., M.F.A, has been teaching art and crafts in both the traditional classroom setting as well as art centers for over 20 years.
 She currently teaches for TCAPS.

 Glenn Wolff, B.F.A., began his career as an illustrator for such clients as the New York Times.
-He currently concentrates on fine art and illustration having worked with numerous authors including Stephanie Mills, John Gierach and Jerry Dennis.
+He currently concentrates on fine art and illustration.
 His mixed media fine art has been collected and shown privately and in public galleries.
 His work with environmental organizations and local groups in the area is legendary.

 Doug Zernow, B.G.S., is a sixth-degree black belt in Yoshokai Aikido.
 He is also head of his own advertising and marketing communications firm.
 He has taught at NMC since 1984.